nih-cfde/training-and-engagement/docs/Kids-First/Portal-Setup-And-Permissions/KF_5_ConnectingAccounts.md

 ![How to Connect to Cavatica](../../images/KidsFirstPortal_7.png "How to Connect to Cavatica")

-#### Step 8 Input your Authentication Token
+### Step 8: Input your Authentication Token

-We've already created Cavatica accounts, and generated our token, so we'll skip to step 3, paste in our token, and click `Connect`
+We've already created Cavatica accounts, and generated our token, so we'll skip to step 3, paste in our token, and click "Connect"

 ![How to Connect to Cavatica](../../images/KidsFirstPortal_9.png "How to Connect to Cavatica")